itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 We've only scratched the surface of what CloudCannon can do.
 Install the CloudCannon Bitbucket add-on today and see how much faster you can build websites for non-developers.

-For a more in-depth tutorial, checkout our [Getting Started Guide](http://docs.cloudcannon.com/getting_started/introduction/).
+For a more in-depth tutorial, check out our [Getting Started Guide](http://docs.cloudcannon.com/getting_started/introduction/).